-- Focus on learning the basic techniques of video production. - Begin learning the essentials of video camera operation and storytelling. - Gain experience with non-linear editing systems and other media based programs. - Basic techniques in lighting and sound for live performance will also be a focus. - A variety of assignments will reinforce these concepts so that the student's work becomes polished. - At appropriate times during the course, video and media concepts will be discussed and explored. - Evaluated on project work, assignments, equipment management, and self-management.
+- Focus on learning the basic techniques of video production. - Begin learning the essentials of video camera operation and storytelling. - Gain experience with non-linear editing systems and other media-based programs. - Basic techniques in lighting and sound for live performance will also be a focus. - A variety of assignments will reinforce these concepts so that the student's work becomes polished. - At appropriate times during the course, video and media concepts will be discussed and explored. - Evaluated on project work, assignments, equipment management, and self-management.

-Prerequisite: Film & Television 9 recommended, but not required.
+Prerequisite: Film & Television 9 recommended.
+Open to students in grade 10 and 11.

-- Student groups experience the whole process of film making (in front of & behind the camera), as they produce several short films. - Included is the original story concept, development of a treatment, story-board and the script. - Pre-production looks at casting, blocking, shot lists, and the development of a rehearsal and shooting schedule, while addressing the logistics of locations, costumes and props. - Production involves directing, acting, and filming. - In post-production, video footage is logged and edit decisions lists (EDLs) created. - Everything comes together by way of computer based non-linear editing. - At appropriate times during the course, the use of the camera, and audio and lighting fundamentals are taught, along with screen language, and some basic acting techniques, so that the students are able to successfully film and deliver believable performances. - Evaluated on project work, tests, equipment management, and self-management.
+- Student groups experience the whole process of film making (in front of & behind the camera), as they produce several short films. - Included is the original story concept, development of a treatment, storyboard and the script. - Pre-production looks at casting, blocking, shot lists, and the development of a rehearsal and shooting schedule, while addressing the logistics of locations, costumes and props. - Production involves directing, acting, and filming. - In post-production, video footage is logged and edit decisions lists (EDLs) created. - Everything comes together by way of computer based non-linear editing. - At appropriate times during the course, the use of the camera, and audio and lighting fundamentals are taught, along with screen language, and some basic acting techniques, so that the students are able to successfully film and deliver believable performances. - Evaluated on project work, tests, equipment management, and self-management.

-Prerequisite: Film & Television 10
+Prerequisite: Film & Television 10 recommended.
+Open to students in grades 10 and 11.

-- Focus on exploring various genres of film and television. - Select stories to tell and develop within different genres - Develop treatments, storyboards, and scripts that illustrate student grasp of screen language, and the utilization of the artistic components of film and television. - After compiling a shot list and filming, students will use non-linear computer based editing to produce their films. - Evaluation is on project work, production work, equipment management, and selfmanagement.
+- Focus on exploring various genres of film and television. - Select stories to tell and develop within different genres - Develop treatments, storyboards, and scripts that illustrate student grasp of screen language, and the utilization of the artistic components of film and television. - After compiling a shot list and filming, students will use non-linear computer-based editing to produce their films. - Evaluation is on project work, production work, equipment management, and selfmanagement.

-Prerequisite: Film & Television 11
+Prerequisite: Film & Television 11 recommended.
+Open to students in grades 11 and 12.

-- Focus on exploring independent film. - Select stories to tell and develop for independent film. - Development of treatments, storyboards, and scripts that illustrate student's grasp of screen language and the utilization of the artistic components for independent film. - After compiling a shot list and filming, students will use non-linear computer based editing to produce their film. - Evaluation is on project work, production work, equipment management, and selfmanagement.
+- Focus on exploring independent film. - Select stories to tell and develop for independent film. - Development of treatments, storyboards, and scripts that illustrate student's grasp of screen language and the utilization of the artistic components for independent film. - After compiling a shot list and filming, students will use non-linear computer-based editing to produce their film. - Evaluation is on project work, production work, equipment management, and selfmanagement.